 We call this type of statistical testing a hypothesis test.
 The rejection region is a part of the testing process.
-Specifically, it is an area of probability that tells you if your theory (your “hypothesis”) is probably true, or probably not true.
+Specifically, it is an area of probability that tells you if your theory (your “”hypothesis”) is probably true.

 Rejection Regions and Probability Distributions

 Every rejection region can be drawn on a probability distribution.
-The image to the left shows a t-distribution with a two-tailed rejection region.
+The image above shows a t-distribution with a two-tailed rejection region.
 It’s also possible to have a rejection region in one tail only.